Es2021 introduced Logical Operators and Assignment Expressions as part of the latest features.

 - Logical operators assignment expressions are applied to variable/operand/JavaScript expression

-- Advantage with this is the shorter syntax
+- Advantage of this is the shorter syntax

 - Syntax confusion initially but easy to understand